harmoniikaa/CNN-Comparison/README.md

 # CNN-Comparison
-Trying to compare different CNNs.
+Trying to compare different super-parameters of LeNet.